-I’ve based the foods in my books on a combination of Dr. Joneja’s and the following list.
+Yasmina based the foods in her cook books on a combination of Dr. Joneja’s and the following list.

 THE SWISS GROUP HISTAMINE INTEREST (SIGHI) HISTAMINE FOODS LIST

 It has been interesting to note that this list is updated fairly regularly as new information becomes available.
-I have over the years taken issue with some of the foods appearing as high histamine, only to find them revised thereafter.
+Yasmina, had, over the years, taken issue with some of the foods appearing as high histamine, only to find them revised thereafter.

 THE SPANISH DAO SOCIETY HISTAMINE FOODS LIST

-DAO is one of two histamine degrading enzymes in our gut that we know of, HNMT is the other.
-As far as I can tell this society is some kind of lobby or research group created to support the creation and sales of a diamine oxidase supplement in Spain.
+DAO is one of two histamine-degrading enzymes in our gut that we know of; HNMT is the other.
+As far as we can tell, this society is some kind of lobby or research group created to support the creation and sales of a diamine oxidase supplement in Spain.

-The list was sent to me by Adriana Duelo, a nutritionist in Barcelona with a background in histamine intolerance and affiliation with the aforementioned society.
-Her approach is very different to mine and relies heavily on the DAO supplement.
+The list was sent to Yasmina by Adriana Duelo, a nutritionist in Barcelona with a background in histamine intolerance and affiliation with the aforementioned society.
+Her approach is very different to Yasmina’s and relies heavily on the DAO supplement.

-The list interested me because it’s the only one I have seen that provides some levels of histamine in foods, something I have been attempting unsuccessfully to find a lab to test for me.
-I’ve spoken to many over the years who told me it’s not possible to properly determine histamine levels in fruits and vegetables as modern testing is geared to testing high amounts in spoiled foods.
+The list interested her because it’s the only one she had seen that provides some levels of histamine in foods, something Yasmina had been attempting unsuccessfully to find a lab to test for.
+Yasmina spoke to many over the years who told her it’s not possible to properly determine histamine levels in fruits and vegetables, as modern testing is geared toward testing high amounts in spoiled foods.
 Australian researchers are promising to release a handheld histamine in food measuring device for use by the general public, but repeated calls to their media department have yielded no further updates.

 ND means not determined, which is confusing because there is a value.
-I took it to mean an average value.
+It likely means an average value.

-Interestingly, as I had thought, fruits and vegetables are way down at the bottom of the histamine level chart, but this was the first list I saw confirming that.
+Interestingly, fruits and vegetables are way down at the bottom of the histamine level chart, but this was the first list Yasmina found that confirmed that concept.

 THE ROYAL PRINCE ALFRED HOSPITAL HISTAMINE FOODS LIST

 This food intolerance list is by far the strictest.
 It’s often referred to as the “failsafe diet” and covers all amines.
-It’s not my favourite because it creates a very negative mindset but it will be useful to some.
-When I started out I was reacting to ALL foods, so I really drove myself nuts trying to follow this list.
-Thankfully over time I understood that when reactive, all foods bothered me, regardless of which list they were on.
-That spurred me into just generally getting healthy and letting the body figure out the details.
+It’s not a favorite because it creates a very negative mindset, but it will be useful to some.
+When Yasmina started out, she was reacting to ALL foods, so she really drove herself nuts trying to follow this list.
+Thankfully, over time, she understood that when reactive, all foods bothered her, regardless of which list they were on.
+That spurred her into just generally getting healthy and letting the body figure out the details.